colbyfayock/colbyfayock.com/src/_posts/what-is-linting-and-how-can-it-save-you-time.md

 ![Lint results - React errors](/assets/lint-with-react-errors.jpg)

-Since we’re running a React app, we also want to make sure our linter understands the configuration and rules, so let’s also add our React plugin to the `.eslintrc.js` config setup:
+Since we’re running a React app, we also want to make sure our linter understands the rules it should follow, so let’s also add our React plugin to the `.eslintrc.js` config setup:

 ```
     "extends": [